layer5labs/kanvas-snapshot/README.md

 This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

 If you are new, there's also a simpler introduction.
-See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)
+See the [Cypress test Sumary](https://github.com/layer5labs/cypress-test-summary)

-## Create an action from this template

-Click the `Use this Template` and provide the new repo details for your action

 ## Code in Main